It can cost between £110 to £230 to castrate a male dog and between £154 to £397 to spay female dog, based on our research.

 To find out how much it costs to neuter a dog, we spoke to seven vet practices across the UK.
-The research was carried out on the 19th March 2019.
+The research was carried out on 19 March 2019.

 How much does it cost to have a dog neutered in Swansea?

 At Lakeside Vet Surgery in Swansea, Wales, prices start from £128 to castrate a male dog weighing under 10kg.
 There are four price bands, based on your dog's weight, with the highest being £195 for dogs weighing over 40kg.

 To spay a female dog, prices start at £154 for dogs weighing under 10kg.
 Again there are four price bands, with prices increasing up to £278 for a dog weighing over 40kg.